ope-nz/PocketBaseService/README.md

 # PocketBaseService
-Installer to run PocketBase as a windows service.
+Installer to run PocketBase as a Windows service.

+Uses WinSW to run PocketBase as a service - https://github.com/winsw/winsw

 ## Installer UI